pleiadian53/tensorflow-developer/README.md

 Tensorflow Developer Certificate
 ================================

-This module organizes the source codes from DeepLearning.AI TensorFlow Developer Specialization in the following four categories:
+This module builds upon the source codes from DeepLearning.AI TensorFlow Developer Specialization in the following four categories:

 - Intro to AI